Dollar-cost averaging is an investment strategy that aims to reduce the impact of volatility on the purchase of assets.

 This way, we’ll build up a long-term position while the downtrend runs its course.
 We’re not going to miss the train when the uptrend starts, and we have also mitigated some of the risks of buying in a downtrend.

-But keep in mind that this strategy can be risky – we’d be buying in a downtrend after all.
+But keep in mind that this strategy can be risky – the hypothetical user would be buying in a downtrend after all.
 For some investors, it could be better to wait until the end of the downtrend is confirmed and start entering then.
 If they wait it out, the average cost (or share price) will probably be higher, but a lot of the downside risk is mitigated in return.

 Dollar-cost averaging calculator

-You can find a neat dollar-cost averaging calculator for Bitcoin on dcabtc.com.
+You can find a neat dollar-cost averaging calculator for Bitcoin by using any number of "Dollar Cost Averaging", or DCA calculators.
 You can specify the amount, the time horizon, the intervals, and get an idea of how different strategies would have performed over time.
-You’ll find that in the case of Bitcoin, which is in a sustained uptrend over the long-term, the strategy would have been consistently working quite well.

 The case against dollar-cost averaging